ms101/SSH-reverse-tunnel/README.md

 - SSH client on server and clients
   - optionally autossh
 - outgoing SSH connections to VPS
-	- could be tunneled through proxies via HTTP CONNECT wrapping SSH in HTTP(S) [1]
+	- if a firewall blocks SSH from the internal system, SSH could be used through proxies via HTTP CONNECT or by wrapping SSH in HTTP(S) [1]

 ## Concept
 VPS acts as a relay: